Think facing misdemeanor charges is no big deal? Think again – a conviction can have a significant effect on job prospects and more.

 Not Sure What to Do Next?
 Book a Free, No-Obligation Consultation

 Are you feeling lost and intimidated by the intricacies of misdemeanor law and want to speak to a professional?
 Attorney Jason Trumpler is happy to speak with you and provide you with some clarity and peace of mind.
 Even if you don’t select our law firm to represent you, there is nothing to lose by booking a consultation.
 We can help you understand your case and what next steps to take.
-To schedule your free consultation, fill out our online form or call our offices serving Austin and Georgetown, at:
+To request your free consultation, fill out our online form or call our offices serving Austin and Round Rock, at:

 Why You Need a Misdemeanor Lawyer

-Protect Your RightsHiring a lawyer ensures that your rights are protected at all times and gives the best chance of obtaining a favorable outcome.
+Protect Your RightsHiring a lawyer ensures that your rights are protected at all times and gives you the best chance of obtaining a favorable outcome.
 The legal process is complex and can be challenging to try to understand on your own.
-Our criminal defense lawyer uses simple, easy-to-understand language to ensure our clients fully understand their case and feel supported from start to finish.
+Our criminal defense lawyer uses simple, easy-to-understand language to ensure our clients fully understand their cases and feel supported from start to finish.

 Avoid Jail TimeClass A and B misdemeanors can result in jail time if you are convicted.
 We will work tirelessly to ensure the best possible outcome for your situation.
-Our lawyer advocates on your behalf to get your charges dismissed or reduced to eliminate jail time by making a deal with the prosecution.
+Our lawyer will advocate on your behalf to get your charges dismissed or reduced to eliminate jail time by making a deal with the prosecution.

 Avoid Using a Public DefenderIf you don’t hire a criminal defense lawyer, you may choose to work with a public defender.
 However, public defenders are often overworked and don’t have the resources or capacity to fully dedicate their expertise and time to your case.
 When you hire a misdemeanor lawyer like Jason Trumpler, you will have our full dedication.